Introducing 4D Geometric Shell Shaping for Mitigating Nonlinear Interference Noise: Introduction

 Designing constellations via \abb{GS} lifts restrictions previously in place from equally-spaced square \abb{QAM}.
 Conventional shaped constellation design is done by targeting the \abb{AWGN} channel, for which a Gaussian-like constellation shape is optimal \cite[Chs.
 8, 9]{Cover2005}.
-The resulting increase in performance is called linear shaping gain. \abb{PS} on square (two-dimensional) \abb{QAM} achieves this by targeting the same \abb{MB} distribution on every dimension, while \abb{GS} places constellation points in the 2D I-Q plane allowing nonuniform distance between the constellation points.
-In the context of optical communication, \abb{AWGN}-optimized constellations have been applied in nonlinear optical fiber communications \cite{Buchali2016, Chen2018, Qu2019, Cho2019} by using polarization multiplexing.
-While this method of designing constellations is relatively simple and provides considerable performance improvements \cite{Fehenberger2016}, the nonlinear nature of optical fibers results in performance penalties for higher launch powers due to the assumed linearity of the channel \cite{Renner2017}.
+The resulting increase in performance is called linear shaping gain. \abb{PS} on square (2D) \abb{QAM} achieves this by targeting the same \abb{MB} distribution on every dimension, while \abb{GS} places constellation points in the 2D I-Q plane allowing nonuniform distance between the constellation points.
+In the context of optical communications, \abb{AWGN}-optimized constellations have been applied in nonlinear optical fiber communications \cite{Buchali2016, Chen2018, Qu2019, Cho2019} by using polarization multiplexing.
+While this method of designing constellations is relatively simple and provides considerable performance improvements \cite{Fehenberger2016}, the nonlinear nature of optical fibers results in an increasing mismatch between the assumed channel model and targeted optical link for increasing launch powers \cite{Renner2017}.

 To further improve performance in fiber-optical systems, research has moved towards designing constellations with nonlinear tolerance in mind \cite{Renner2017,Chen2021_2}.
-It has been shown that multidimensional constellation design is able to provide tolerance against nonlinear fiber effects by reducing \abb{NLIN}, in addition to providing linear shaping gains \cite{Kojima2017,Chen2019}.
-Therefore, designing constellations in more than two dimensions is necessary for achieving higher \abbpl{AIR} in optical communications limited by \abb{NLIN}.
-Currently, 4D constellations optimized under an \abb{AWGN} channel assumption providing reach increase for optical communications exist up to 10 bits/4D-sym \cite[Fig. 2]{Chen2021_2}.
-Constellations designed under an optical channel assumption also exist up to 10-bits/4D-sym \cite[Fig. 3]{Chen2021_2},\cite{Oliari2021}, which employ machine learning to cope with the optimization complexity.
+It has been shown that multidimensional constellation design is able to provide tolerance against nonlinear fiber effects by reducing \abb{NLIN}, effectively closing the nonlinearity-caused shaping gap, in addition to providing linear shaping gains \cite{Kojima2017,Chen2019}.
+One explanation is that the set of multidimensional constellations that can be expressed as the Cartesian product of a lower-dimensional constellation with itself is a subset of all possible multidimensional constellations.
+Thus, optimizing the multidimensional constellation, instead of a lower-dimensional constellation, results in larger potential gains \cite[Fig. 3(c)]{Dar2014}, \cite[Fig. 1]{Chen2022}, \cite{Goossens2022}.